sumeetmathpati/cs-gate/_dbms/ql/relational-calculus.md

 ## Tuple Relational Calculus

-- Tuple relational calculus is used for selecting those tuples that satisfy the given condition.
+- Tuple relational calculus is used for **selecting those tuples that satisfy the given condition.**
 - The result of the relation can have one or more tuples.
+- The syntax is similar to the *set builder form* in *set theory.*
 - **Syntax:**
     - `{t | P(t)}`
-        - The st of tuples *t* for which condition/predicate P is true for *t*.
+        - The set of tuples *t* for which condition/predicate P is true.
-        - P1 and P2 are conditions to select T.
 - We also use the notations:
     - `t[a]` or `t.a`
         - To indicate value of tuple *t* on attribute *a*.